qiuweiguo08/qiuweiguo08.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate at the University of Science and Technology of China (USTC) and jointly studied at the National University of Singapore (NUS).
-My research focuses on large-scale mixed integer programming, experiential service design, and service scheduling, service routing.
+My research focuses on large-scale mixed integer programming and experiential service design.

 Education
 ======